by Andrew J. McCann

 Eddie nods and walks down the aisle towards the office.
 At least there has been no waiting, he thinks.
 It is Don, like Stanwicj, once a machinist, once a foreman, now the manager of a hundred and fifty hourly workers, who will suffer for what Eddie has begun to categorize as an indulgence.
 Pressfield can’t hurt Eddie, can’t really hurt the union or any of the workers but he can hurt the managers who dance between the company’s production quotas and the men’s demand for overtime.

 The quiet of the office is abrupt.
 It is a narrow room, running a desk and a half wide for twenty feet before opening into a square that holds an old photocopier and matching fax machine.
 Production Support used to occupy the desks, equally spaced under fluorescent lights that are bright to Eddie’s eyes.
-Now the desks support dust and the odd remains of a machine shop in crisis.
+Now the desks support the odd remains of a machine shop in crisis.
 Crumpled computer printouts and phones, too many phones, lie haphazardly on steel shelves, leading the eye in a connect-the-dot mess to the end of the corridor and Don’s office.
 As Eddie walks towards it the door behind him opens and Don’s voice booms out.